MateChaitanya/NotesApp-With-Firebase-./README.md

-# Notes Pro - Your Digital Notebook
+# NotesApp - Your Digital Notebook

 Welcome to the NotesApp repository!
 This Android app allows users to create, manage, and organize their notes using Firebase as the backend.
 Below, we provide an overview of key files, functionalities, and usage instructions: